shubhamhp/Playwright-takehome-assesment/README.md

 ### Option B: Zip archive

-1. Download the project zip and extract it to a folder on your machine.
+1. Download the project zip and extract it on your machine.
 2. Open a terminal in the extracted project folder (for example, `playwright-takehome`).

 The remaining setup steps are the same for both options.